Rare Two-Sheet Lafreri School World Map

 States of the map

-The second state, shown here, is dated 1634 and was published by Giovanni Florimi in Siena.
-It includes a new dedication to the seventeen-year old Federico Borromeo the Younger (1617 - 1673), who was then studying in Siena and would go on to become a cardinal.
+The second state is dated 1634 and was published by Giovanni Florimi in Siena.
+It includes a new dedication to the seventeen-year-old Federico Borromeo the Younger (1617 - 1673), who was then studying in Siena and would go on to become a cardinal.

 Shirley reports that the map was reissued by Pietro Petrucci in 1640 and 1669.
 We suspect that the Petrucci maps are in fact later states of the ten-sheet map and not the two-sheet map.

-Shirley reports three known examples of state 1 (British Library, NMC Ottawa and Newberry Library).
-We are aware of one further example in a private collection.
+Shirley reports three known examples of state 1 (British Library, NMC Ottawa, and Newberry Library); Bifolco and Ronca add the example at John Carter Brown Library, and the present example.